 Logistics

-One of the initiatives we recently worked on was within the logistics and transportation sector.
+One of the initiatives we worked on was within the logistics and transportation sector.
 There, our team developed a web-based PaaS product that helped manage warehouse operations and provided thorough control over shipments and various inventory processes.

 FinTech